 Whether you’re recovering from an injury, want to build strength to increase your speed, or are just looking for a way to mix up your training to stay mentally fresh, cycling can be a useful cross-training activity for runners of all levels.

-From building your aerobic base to recovering from a hard run, these three cycling workouts for runners are the great way to supplement your training regimen and give your running performance a boost when your training routine is stuck in a rut.
+From building your aerobic base to recovering from a hard run, these three cycling workouts for runners are a great way to supplement your training regimen and give your running performance a boost when your training routine is stuck in a rut.

 Considerations Before You Get Started

 Since the workouts below are designed to target a desired training effect, monitoring your heart rate while you’re running and cycling will help you stay in the correct training zone.
-This will make it easier to build your fitness, prevent over training, and keep track of your fitness progress so you can adjust your training schedule as necessary.
+This will make it easier to build your fitness, prevent overtraining, and keep track of your fitness progress so you can adjust your training schedule as necessary.

 - VO2 max